 - Mash the potatoes with a masher until soft and fluffy.
 Add in the sour cream and mash some more until all is incorporated.
 Season with the freshly cracked black pepper.

 - Add the andouille sausage cubes to the mashed potatoes and stir to combine. ( Save a few pieces to sprinkle over the top)

-- Transfer the mashed potatoes to an oven proof dish and using a spoon form some nice peeks all over.
-Sprinkle with the panko bread crumbs and the parmigiana reggianno and drizzle with a light drizzle of olive oil.
+Transfer the potatoes to a broiler proof dish and using the back of a spoon form some nice peeks all over.
+Sprinkle with the panko bread crumbs and the parmigiano-reggianno and drizzle with a light drizzle of olive oil.

-- Transfer the mashed potato dish under the broiler for a few minutes until golden brown on top, taking good care not to burn them.
+Transfer the dish under the broiler for a few minutes until golden brown on top, taking good care not to burn them.

-- Serve the broiler mashed potatoes hot, garnished with the chives and parsley and any edible flowers you might have on hand.
+Serve hot, garnished with the chives, parsley, reserved andouille and any edible flowers you might have on hand.